rroessler1/speech-to-text/README.md

 What about for other languages?

 Well, Google is certainly not 100% accurate when I do Speech-to-Text for English, but if I speak a bit slow and clearly, I would say it's quite good.

-<b>Punctuation</b>

-The plugin ignores punctuation when analyzing the card and your speech, so if the card reads:
-"Hello!
-How are you?"
-You can say "Hello how are you" and it will be correct.
-(You can also say "Hello exclamation mark how are you question mark", and that will work too.)

-But one limitation of this is that decimal points are also removed, so if the card reads:
-"3.5"
-You can say "Three point five" or "Thirty-five", and both will be marked as correct

-<b>Using this with Chinese</b>

-This plugin will show your results in Pinyin, to make it easier for beginners to see what they got wrong, and whether it was a tone issue or not.

 <b>Issues / Feedback</b>